-A valid Catholic marriage results from five elements: (1) the spouses are free to marry; (2) they freely exchange their consent; (3) in consenting to marry, they have the intention to marry for life, to be faithful to one another and be open to children; (4) they intend the good of each other; and (5) their consent is given in the presence of two witnesses and before a properly authorized Church minister.
-Exceptions to the last requirement must be approved by church authority.
+For a Catholic marriage to be valid, it is required that: (1) the spouses are free to marry; (2) they are capable of giving their consent to marry; (3) they freely exchange their consent; (4) in consenting to marry, they have the intention to marry for life, to be faithful to one another and be open to children; (5) they intend the good of each other; and (6) their consent is given in the presence of two witnesses and before a properly authorized Church minister.
+Exceptions to the last requirement must be approved by Church authority.

-Why does the Church require a divorced Catholic to obtain a declaration of nullity before re-marrying in the Church?
+Why does the Church require a divorced Catholic to obtain a declaration of nullity before marrying in the Church?

-The Church presumes that marriages are valid and lifelong; therefore, unless the ex-spouse has died, the Church requires the divorced Catholic to obtain a declaration of nullity before re-marrying.
-The tribunal process seeks to determine if something essential was missing from the couple’s relationship from the moment of consent, that is, the time of the wedding.
-If so, then the Church can declare that a valid marriage was never actually brought about on the wedding day.
+In fidelity to Jesus’ teaching, the Church believes that marriage is a lifelong bond (see Matt 19:1-10); therefore, unless one’s spouse has died, the Church requires the divorced Catholic to obtain a declaration of nullity before marrying someone else.
+The tribunal process seeks to determine if something essential was missing at the moment of consent, that is, the time of the wedding.
+If so, the Church can declare that a valid marriage was never actually brought about on the wedding day.

 What does the tribunal process involve?

 Several steps are involved.
 The person who is asking for the declaration of nullity – the petitioner – submits written testimony about the marriage and a list of persons who are familiar with the marriage.
 These people must be willing to answer questions about the spouses and the marriage.
-The tribunal will contact the ex-spouse – the respondent – who has a right to be involved.
-The respondent’s cooperation is welcome but not essential.
+If the other spouse did not co-sign the petition, the tribunal will contact that spouse – the respondent – who has a right to be involved.
 In some cases the respondent does not wish to become involved; the case can still move forward.

-Both the petitioner and the respondent can read the testimony submitted, except that protected by civil law (for example, counseling records).
-Each party may appoint a Church advocate who could represent the person before the tribunal.
-A representative for the Church, called the defender of the bond, argues for the validity of the marriage.
-After the tribunal has reached a decision, it is reviewed by a second tribunal.
-Both parties can participate in this second review as well.
+Based upon the information that was submitted, a tribunal official will determine the process that is to be followed.
+Regardless of the selected process, both the petitioner and the respondent will be able to read the testimony submitted, except that protected by civil law (for example, counseling records).
+Each party may also appoint a Church advocate to represent him or her before the tribunal.
+A representative for the Church, called the defender of the bond, will argue for the validity of the marriage.

 How long does the process take?